Breaking Down the Barriers

 - Lack information about opportunities to learn

-So here at the Red Lake Adult Learning Centre, we are dedicated to:
+So here at our centre, we are dedicated to:

 - Establishing a friendly, open atmosphere where the participants can learn